 In Linux, a collection of tasks that are attached to the shell can be identified as a job.
 Furthermore, a job can be a collection of processes at its lowest level which has started and not finished yet.
 Each of these jobs is assigned with a job id to identify uniquely.
 Linux jobs can be run in the background or foreground of your current shell session.
 It is possible to send a job running in the background to the foreground of the shell using the fg command that stands for the foreground.

-The fg command is one of the widely used job control commands that is used with commands such as jobs, bg, etc. Usually, the currently running jobs can be suspended by the key combination ctrl + z.
-It would stop the currently running foreground job and give back the control to the bash shell.
+The fg command is one of the widely used job control commands that is used with commands such as jobs, bg, etc. Usually, the currently running jobs can be suspended by the key combination Ctrl + Z. It would stop the currently running foreground job and give back control to the bash shell.
 Also, it will be assigned with a job id.

 Executing the fg command will resume the stopped job and continue to run it in the foreground.
-In addition, the fg command can move a background job to the foreground.
+In addition, it can move a background job to the foreground.
 That will make a particular job become the current job running in that shell session.
-It is the opposite of the bg command which moves a foreground job to the background.
+It does the opposite of the bg command which moves a foreground job to the background.

-The fg command might be available in your Linux system as a built-in or external binary file.
+fg is available in your Linux system as a built-in or external binary file.
 The type command can be used to examine it.